A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Further Discussions

 \subsection{Estimation and Inference}

 Although the paper's main focus is identification, we briefly discuss estimation and inference.
+Assume a random sample of $\{Y_{i},D_{i},Z_{i},W_{i},X_{i}\}_{i=1}^{N}$.
 The estimation of the bounds characterized by the LP \eqref{eq:upper2}--\eqref{eq:constr2} is straightforward by replacing the population objects $(\gamma_{k}^{d},\delta_{k}^{d},p)$ with their sample counterparts $(\hat{\gamma}_{k}^{d},\hat{\delta}_{k}^{d},\hat{p})$.
-With continuous $Y$ in \eqref{eq:LP1_y2}--\eqref{eq:LP3_y2}, we replace \eqref{eq:LP3_y2} with its sample counterparts and a slack version:
+To account for the statistical error arising from estimation based on the finite sample, we replace \ref{eq:constr} with a tuned constraint:

+Here $\kappa$ is a tuning parameter selected by the researchers.
+In the finite-dimensional LP, to be more specific, we apply the Euclidean norm and replace \eqref{eq:constr2} by